 International flights: Arrive 3 hours early

-If you want faster, easier airport security, you have to know the TSA rules.
-The following applies to domestic U.S. travelers.
+If you want faster, easier airport security, know the rules.
+The following guidelines are from the TSA and apply to domestic U.S. travelers.

-No weapons: No guns or knives in carry-ons, and that means no real ones or replicas.
+No weapons: No guns or knives in carry-ons, real or replicas.

-Shoes off: Remove your shoes for the screening process.
+Shoes off: Remove shoes for the screening process.

-No jokes: Do not joke about bombs, terror or similar.
+No jokes: No jokes about bombs.
 You will be detained.

 Rules and regulations vary from country to country, so please check out the following sites for more information.
 If a nation isn’t listed, search ‘airport security’ and country name; airline and airport websites often have security information, too.

-United States: Includes information on passports and conditions in other countries
+U.S.: Information on passports, conditions in other countries

 Australia: Includes packing and screening advice

-Canada: Includes everything from passenger rights to traveling with pets
+Canada: Everything from passenger rights to traveling with pets

 European Union: Includes additional links to several countries

-Mexico: Includes general information plus links to popular airports
+Mexico: General information plus links to popular airports

-For travelers on flights taking off within the U.S., we recommend joining the TSA PreCheck program.
-If generally offers a much faster security experience and this step-by-step PreCheck guide makes sign-up easy.
-It’s costs $85 but that’s good for a five year membership and is truly money well-spent.
+Join PreCheck: For travelers on U.S. flights, we recommend joining the TSA PreCheck program.
+It’s a faster security experience and this step-by-step PreCheck guide makes sign-up easy.
+The cost is $85 but that’s good for a five-year membership and is truly money well-spent.